programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 The jars will be added to a group (called 'jars') and the group will be added to the scene.
 This will allow us to specify later that objects belonging to the jars group can be selected.

 Each jar will get a userData property that will hold the information panel that is associated with it, so that when it is selected that panel can be shown.
+Three.js 'userData' properties do not have to be declared, they are default empty objects and you can create more than one.
+We will create `aibomM.userData.planes`, but we could also create additional ones such as 'aibomM.userData.somethingelse' and 'aibomM.userData.anotherthing'.

 Note that the introduction of the 'piecescale' variable is not strictly necessary as it is set to the same as the ratio, but it can be changed later to be smaller or larger to alter the relative size of the jars to the map.

 Model loading will be written in 3 different ways.
 All these ways are actually the same, but with different degrees of code condension.
 To begin with we will add one model, aibomM, in a similar way to how we added the composite model in part 1.
 A function is defined 'onLoadAibom' that runs after the .glb file is loaded by the 'loader.load' method.
 As mentioned in part 1, we need to put the positioning and scaling of the model in this function so that they only occur after the model has finished loading.
-As in part 1, we will leave the function that runs while the model is loading 'undefined' and have an anonomous (unnamed) function that is run if there is an error with the loading.
+As in part 1, we will leave the function that runs while the model is loading 'undefined' and have an anonymous (unnamed) function that is run if there is an error with the loading.

 We replace the declaration of the model with declarations of the jars and their group.
 Replace: